Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/ddos-attack-on-virtual-machine.md

    ![](images/monitoring-inbound-packets-DDoS.png)

-The DDoS protection detect and mitigates the attack on VM.
+The DDoS Protection Standard detects and mitigates the attack on VM.
 The below image of network metrics of VM while network in attack. <br />
 To monitor network in and network out follow below steps <br />
     Azure Portal-->Resource Group --> VM --> Metrics --> Select VM name in resource --> select netork in / out in metrics filter